 Last month, Alert Logic announced the industry’s first network intrusion detection for containers.
 Since then, we have been going “under the hood” so to speak with a three-part blog series about our unique approach to container security.
-If you haven’t already checked out the first two blogs in the Container Q&A series, I encourage you to go back and take a look:
+If you haven’t already checked out the first two blogs in the Container Q&A series, take a look:

 - Intrusion Detection for Containers Q&A: A Critical Part of the Container Security Landscape